maddiethegm/dbconnector/readme.md

 This set of modules is intended to serve as a general purpose toolkit for building Node.js applications with a database-type agnostic SQL backend.
 The audience at creation is myself, as I wanted a reusable module for communicating with my SQL backends in Node.js projects.

 ## Features
 At the moment, CRUD operations against Microsoft SQL Server and MariaDB servers are supported.
 I plan to implement support for interoperability with Postgres, Oracle, and MongoDB as well to provide the most possible utility in this package.
-An example implementation is available in the included server.js:
+An example implementation server.js:

 ```javascript
 // server.js